Why does my dog bark and lunge at other dogs on leash?

 - Train an incompatible behavior – If you train the dog to look at your face and lock on when a dog approaches, it now has something to do other than bark and lunge.

 Compare and Contrast: Good Training vs Bad Training

-The first video has Dr. Sophia Yin (www.askdryin.com) using a combination of operant conditioning and classical conditioning to teach a leash-reactive dog to tolerate and then eventually like other dogs.
-You know this dog is happy because of his body language.
+The first video is from Instinct Dog Training – using a combination of operant conditioning and classical conditioning to teach a leash-reactive dog to tolerate and then eventually like other dogs.
+You know the dogs are relaxed because of their body language.

 The second video from a certain TV program shows the use of severe leash corrections as a punishment to suppress behavior.
 In this case, the aggressive dog looks at another dog – the person kicks the dog (2:56), triggering the dog to bite, and then proceeds to choke the dog till it nearly suffocates.
 The person is bitten and dogs subjected to this punishment will suffer neck, spinal, tracheal, and ocular damage.
 If the owners tried this they would likely require hundreds of stitches.

 Behaviour Modification Done Humanely:

 Use of Aversive Punishment to Suppress Reactions, Triggering Human-Directed Aggression:

 We recorded a 90 minute live webinar called Leash Reactivity 101, where we go into much more depth.
 If you’d like to get access to it, click here and fill out the form and we’ll email you a link to view it.

 Also, we are proud to offer our Behaviour Modification services to anyone, anywhere in the world via videoconference.
 Since March 2020 and the Covid-19 Pandemic, we have been seeing clients via videoconference and we’re been able to help people and their dogs regardless of where they’re located.
 So even if you’re not based in Toronto, Canada, contact us to see if we can help you…